henkin/CAP/README.md

 [![Member project of .NET Core Community](https://img.shields.io/badge/member%20project%20of-NCC-9e20c9.svg)](https://github.com/dotnetcore)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/dotnetcore/CAP/master/LICENSE.txt)

-CAP is a library based on .Net standard, which is a solution to deal with distributed transactions, also has the function of EventBus, it is lightweight, easy to use, and efficiently.
+CAP is a library based on the .Net Standard - a solution to deal with distributed transactions, it also has the function of EventBus.
+It is lightweight, easy to use, and efficient.

-In the process of building an SOA or MicroService system, we usually need to use the event to integrate each services.
-In the process, the simple use of message queue does not guarantee the reliability.
-CAP is adopted the local message table program integrated with the current database to solve the exception may occur in the process of the distributed system calling each other.
+In the process of building a SOA or MicroService system, we usually need to use events to integrate services.
+In the process, the simple use of a message queue does not guarantee reliability.
+CAP has adopted the local message table program integrated with the a current database to solve the issue of an exception occuring in the process of the distributed system calling each other.
 It can ensure that the event messages are not lost in any case.

-You can also use the CAP as an EventBus.
+You can also use the CAP library as an EventBus.
 The CAP provides a simpler way to implement event publishing and subscriptions.
 You do not need to inherit or implement any interface during the process of subscription and sending.

 ## Architecture overview